serengil/deepface/README.md

 ## Contribution [![Tests](https://github.com/serengil/deepface/actions/workflows/tests.yml/badge.svg)](https://github.com/serengil/deepface/actions/workflows/tests.yml)

 Pull requests are more than welcome!
-You should run the unit tests locally by running [`test/unit_tests.py`](https://github.com/serengil/deepface/blob/master/tests/unit_tests.py) before creating a PR.
+You should run the unit tests and linting locally by running `make test && make lint` before creating a PR.
 Once a PR sent, GitHub test workflow will be run automatically and unit test results will be available in [GitHub actions](https://github.com/serengil/deepface/actions) before approval.
 Besides, workflow will evaluate the code with pylint as well.

 ## Support